Yakuhito/GreenWeb.js/docs/smart-coin.md

 ## copyWith

 Used to create a new `SmartCoin` object that inherits some of its properties from the instance on which it was called.
-Overwrite properties by giving them as arguments.
+Overwrite properties by passing them as arguments.

 ### Definition